blendsdk/blend-class-system/README.md

 ```

 ##The Class constructor
-Every class in BlendJS can has a constructor.
+Every class in BlendJS can have a constructor.
 The class constructor in BlendJS
 is the ```init(...)``` function.
 You can provide your own constructor when you define
 a class.
 The only requirement is that you need to call the parent constructor to help
 BlendJS handle things correctly.
 For example: